GooGuJiang/ReplayMod/README.md

 You can build the mod by running `./gradlew build` (or just `./gradlew bundleJar`).
 You can then find the final jar files in `versions/$MCVERSION/build/libs/`.
 You can also build single versions by running `./gradlew :1.8:build` (or just `./gradlew :1.8:bundleJar`) (builds the MC 1.8 version).

-### GitHub Actions
-This repository contains a workflow at `.github/workflows/build.yml`.
-Every push or pull request automatically compiles the mod and uploads the resulting jar files as workflow artifacts.
-Navigate to the "Build" workflow on GitHub and download the artifacts from a run to obtain the pre-built jars.

 ### Docker
 You can also build the mod in a Docker container.
 Run